NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The module system allows you to declare values for an option multiple times, and if the types permit doing so, takes care of merging each declaration's values together.

-This makes it possible to have a definition for the `user` option in the `marker.nix` module, as well as a `user` definition in `path.nix`:
+This makes it possible to have a definition for the `users` option in the `marker.nix` module, as well as a `users` definition in `path.nix`:

 ```{code-block} diff
 :caption: path.nix